Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Introduction

 The objective of the present study is to enhance the generalization capability for predicting a wide range of pulsating flows characterized by arbitrary non-sinusoidal acceleration and deceleration.
-Based on the CNN LSTM framework of Matsubara et al.~\cite{Matsubara}, we first integrate a physics-informed component by incorporating the wall shear stress ($\tau_w$) constraint into the loss function to improve the prediction accuracy.
+In particular, whereas \citet{Matsubara} considered only sinusoidal pulsating turbulent flows, the present study extends the prediction target to arbitrary non-sinusoidal pulsating flows.
+Furthermore, it also considers flow regimes with much larger drag reduction, including intermittent laminar--turbulent transition and relaminarization.
+Based on the CNN LSTM framework of \citet{Matsubara}, we first refine the loss function by incorporating the wall shear stress ($\tau_w$) constraint, thereby making the training objective more consistent with the target physical quantity and improving the prediction accuracy.
 We then systematically evaluate the model's generalizability by extending the prediction target to arbitrary non-sinusoidal pulsating flows, covering drag reduction rates up to $R_D=86\%$, which includes intermittent laminar--turbulent transition and relaminarization.
 To quantitatively assess the flow-state similarity underlying this generalization, we introduce the pulsating trajectory difference (PTD) as a novel metric and demonstrate that successful prediction of arbitrary non-sinusoidal waveforms relies on local temporal similarity to the training data.
 Datasets were generated via DNS, and the strategy for their selection as training data is also discussed.
 The remainder of this paper is organized as follows.
 Section~\ref{Method} details the DNS and deep learning methodologies.
 Section~\ref{Results} presents the results, beginning with the prediction of sinusoidal flows as a preliminary step, followed by the extended results for arbitrary non-sinusoidal pulsating flows.
 Finally, concluding remarks are offered in Section~\ref{conclusion}.